grandchild/vis_avs/README.md

 # Not all of these might exist on your system, that's okay, you can ignore errors for
 # some of the files.
-# You only need to copy these files once, they don't change.
+# You only need to copy these files once in a while, they don't change that often.
+cp \
+  /usr/i686-w64-mingw32/bin/lib{gcc_s_dw2-1,ssp-0,stdc++-6,winpthread-1}.dll \
-cp /usr/i686-w64-mingw32/bin/lib{gcc_s_dw2-1,ssp-0,stdc++-6,winpthread-1}.dll /my/path/to/Winamp/
+  /my/path/to/Winamp/

+# If you built with FFmpeg support, you'll need to copy the FFmpeg DLLs too.
+If you
+# don't, AVS will still work, but again without video support.

 # Run Winamp
 wine /my/path/to/Winamp/winamp.exe